nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. Initial launch
    1. Download `tp.jar` and copy into an empty folder.
-   1. Open a terminal/command line (cmd)/powershell.
+   1. Open a terminal/Command Prompt (cmd)/PowerShell.
 A Windows 10 OS' screenshot is here:
       <img src="./images/WindowsPowerShell.png" width="600">
    1. Execute `java -jar tp.jar` to start the Patient Manager.\
       Expected: Shows the welcome message as shown below